Aerial view of cars in a parking lot.

 Can I get a car more quickly if I cancel my grant application?

-Whether you order a car through the Motability Scheme, either with or without a charitable grant, or privately at a dealership, it will be subject to the same delivery lead times and delays.
+Whether you order a car through the Motability Scheme, either with or without a charitable grant, or privately at a dealership, it will be subject to the same delivery times.

 If you have applied to the Motability Foundation for grant assistance, your application should take up to four weeks to consider.

-If you already have a Scheme vehicle, you might be able to extend your lease for up to two more years.
-The easiest way to do this is in your Motability Scheme online account:
+If you already have a Scheme vehicle, you might be able to extend your lease.
+The easiest way to see your options is in your Motability Scheme online account:

 Sign in